 Spanning more than 65 years of practice in Washington, DC and having eight other offices in the US and Europe, Arnold & Porter LLP has earned broad respect across a wide range of industries and sectors as a preeminent international law firm.
-Our global reach and experience allow us to work across geographic, cultural, technological, and ideological borders, serving clients whose business needs require US, EU, or cross-border regulatory, litigation, and transactional services.
-Our recent combination with prestigious San Francisco firm Howard Rice doubled our California presence.
-And our award-winning pro bono tradition stretches back to the McCarthy era, when firm co-founders Abe Fortas and Thurman Arnold defeated a laundry list of erroneous "Communist espionage" charges against Owen Lattimore.
+Our global reach and experience allow us to work across geographic, cultural, technological, and ideological borders, serving clients whose business needs require US, EU, or cross-border regulatory, litigation, and transactional services.’
+The 2012 combination with prestigious San Francisco firm Howard Rice doubled our California presence.
+And our award-winning pro bono tradition stretches back to the earliest days of our firm, and includes such notable cases as Gideon v.
+Wainwright, the 1963 case that affirmed the bedrock principle that everyone is entitled to a lawyer in a criminal case, regardless of the ability to pay.
+We were also the only major law firm in the United States willing to represent the victims of McCarthyism during the red-baiting of the 1950s.
 Today, the cases are different, but the principled commitment is the same.

 High Time at the High Court

 Arnold & Porter continues to have a distinguished Appellate practice that’s been recognized on National Law Journal’s Appellate Hot List as one that has “amassed precedent-setting victories” in the US Supreme Court and the circuit courts of appeal and state appellate courts.
 In 2013, the firm again gained the NLJ’s attention for extending its “long tradition of high-profile pro bono work” by successfully leading a politically-charged fight to protect voter rights in Pennsylvania.
 For similar reasons, the NLJ included the head of the firm’s Appellate practice in its 2013 “100 Most Influential Lawyers” list.